kartonfarkas/api_docs/source/suite/external_events/external_event.rst

      - Description
    * - 400
      - 5001
-     - Event is not found
+     - No event found with the specified ID.
      - There is no such event for this account.